Star Wars Holiday Special: In popular culture

 In 2005, Lawrence Person wrote a review of a "Platinum Edition" DVD release of the special as an April Fools hoax.

 In the 2006 music video accompanying the "Weird Al" Yankovic song "White & Nerdy", the main character is seen buying a bootlegged version of the Star Wars Holiday Special.
 The scene depicts the exchange as a drug deal, referencing the underground status of the special.

-In 2007, the comedy troupe RiffTrax, which is composed of Mystery Science Theater 3000 alumni Bill Corbett, Kevin Murphy and Michael J. Nelson, released a parody commentary on the special alongside the commercial breaks.
+In 2007, the comedy troupe RiffTrax, which is composed of Mystery Science Theater 3000 alumni Bill Corbett, Kevin Murphy and Michael J. Nelson, released a parody commentary on the special including the original commercial breaks.

-In the 2011 Community episode "Regional Holiday Music", the main characters watch the "Inspector Spacetime holiday special", a clear nod to the Star Wars Holiday Special.
+In the 2011 Community episode "Regional Holiday Music", the main characters watch a bootleg recording of the "Inspector Spacetime holiday special", a clear nod to the Star Wars Holiday Special.

-In December 2018, a comedy play was released about the special's production, entitled Special.

 The LEGO Star Wars Holiday Special featuring characters from the sequel trilogy in a Life Day-themed adventure was released on Disney+ on November 17, 2020, the 42nd anniversary of the special.
 The same day, io9 announced that Jeremy Coon and Steve Kozak were directing a documentary about the making of the special titled A Disturbance in the Force.

 The Guardians of the Galaxy Holiday Special is a Disney+ special released in November 2022.
 It is set in the Marvel Cinematic Universe, and director James Gunn has cited the Star Wars special as its main inspiration.

-On April 1, 2022, io9 discussed the relationship between the special and the Galaxy's Edge themed area in an interview with Disney Imagineer Alex Lee.
-Io9 cited a tradition amongst fans attending the park dressed in red robes like the Wookiees on Life Day, and Lee acknowledged that "performers [may] react to ... and inject all of that into their storytelling", also referencing the possibility of future "formal events".